OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-For history buffs, Humayun is known for being the second Mughal emperor to rule over the northern reaches of the country, starting his reign in 1531 AD.
-Though the Mughals were actually of the Chagatai Khanate (descended from the second son of Gengis Khan), their love and patronage of Persian art and architecture overshadowed their Central Asian origins.
+For history buffs, Humayun is known for being the second Mughal emperor to rule over the northern reaches of the country, starting his reign in 1531.
+Though the Mughals were actually of the Chagatai Khanate (descended from the second son of Gengis Khan), their love and patronage of Persian art and architecture overshadowed their origins.

 Inspired by the Persian style of architecture, it’s commonly believed that Humayun himself planned the design of the tomb, although historical evidence points to the Persian architect Mirak Mirza Ghiyath as the mastermind behind this architectural gem.
-Spread over an area of 21 hectacres, visitors are mostly drawn to the main mausoleum but few know that the complex has much more to offer.
+Spread over an area of 21ha (52 acres), visitors are mostly drawn to the main mausoleum but a few know that the complex has much more to offer.

 As you enter Humayun’s Tomb complex, the first monument that you come across is the tomb of Isa Khan Niazi.
-Not many know that this structure predates that of the Mughals’.
+This structure predates that of the Mughals.
 An important noble at the court of Emperor Sher Shah Suri, his tomb is octagonal in shape – typical of the Sur architecture.

-Mystery lurks over certain other prominent structures, especially the one known as the Barber’s tomb.
-A square tomb with a double dome, till date it has not been ascertained who’s buried here.
-Other monuments of interest include the Nila Gumbad, a structure which is wrongly confused with the Sabz Burj located outside the complex at the junction of Mathura Road and Lodi Road.
+Mystery lurks over other prominent structures, especially the one known as the Barber’s Tomb.
+A square tomb with a double dome, it has not been ascertained who’s buried here.
+Other monuments of interest include the Nila Gumbad, a structure which is wrongly confused with the Sabz Burj located outside the complex at the junction of Mathura Road and Lodhi Road.
 While the former is believed to have been built in 1625 by Abdur Rahim Khan to enclose the remains of his servant Fahim Khan, the latter is most probably a pre-Mughal structure.